Kiama Post Office

-Kiama Post Office is a heritage-listed post office at 24 Terralong Street, Kiama, Municipality of Kiama, New South Wales, Australia.
+Kiama Post Office is a heritage-listed post office at 24 Terralong Street, Kiama, New South Wales, Australia.
 It was designed by the Colonial Architect's Office under James Barnet. and built by W. R. Vaughan.
 The property is owned by Australia Post.
-It was added to the New South Wales State Heritage Register on 22 December 2000.

 History

 Background

 The first official postal service in Australia was established in April 1809, when the Sydney merchant Isaac Nichols was appointed as the first Postmaster in the colony of New South Wales.
 Prior to this, mail had been distributed directly by the captain of the ship on which the mail arrived, however this system was neither reliable nor secure.

 In 1825 the colonial administration was empowered to establish a Postmaster General's Department, which had previously been administered from Britain.

 In 1828 the first post offices outside of Sydney were established, with offices in Bathurst, Campbelltown, Parramatta, Liverpool, Newcastle, Penrith and Windsor.
 By 1839 there were forty post offices in the colony, with more opened as settlement spread.
 During the 1860s, the advance of postal services was further increased as the railway network began to be established throughout NSW.
 In 1863 the Postmaster General W. H. Christie noted that accommodation facilities for Postmasters in some post offices was quite limited, and stated that it was a matter of importance that "post masters should reside and sleep under the same roof as the office".

 The first telegraph line was opened in Victoria in March 1854 and in NSW in 1858.
 The NSW colonial government constructed two lines from the General Post Office, Sydney, one to the South Head Signal Station, the other to Liverpool.
 Development was slow in NSW compared to the other states, with the Government concentrating on the development of country offices before suburban ones.
 As the line spread, however, telegraph offices were built to accommodate the operators.
 Unlike the Post Office, the telegraph office needed specialised equipment and could not be easily accommodated in a local store or private residence.
 Post and telegraph offices operated separately until 1870 when the departments were amalgamated, after which time new offices were built to include both postal and telegraph services.
 In 1881 the first telephone exchange was opened in Sydney, three years after the first tests in Adelaide.
 As with the telegraph, the telephone system soon began to extend into country areas, with telephone exchanges appearing in country NSW from the late 1880s onwards.
 Again the Post Office was responsible for the public telephone exchange, further emphasising its place in the community as a provider of communications services.